-Established in 1894, Herzog Hospital is Israel’s foremost centre for geriatric, respiratory, mental health and psychotrauma care, treatment and research.
-It currently maintains 330 patient beds, with another 270 scheduled to come on line with the construction of a new medical pavilion.
+Established in 1894 in Jerusalem, Herzog Hospital is Israel’s foremost centre for geriatric, respiratory, mental health and psychotrauma care and research.
+With the opening of the new medical pavilion, the hospital has added 270 beds to Herzog’s existing 330 beds.
 A Children’s Chronic Respiratory Care Department treats children ranging in age from three months to 21 years.

 (0)20 8458 9999

 Ezer Mizion (British Friends of)

 Jewish Blind & Disabled (JBD)

 Bittacy Hill, Mill Hill East

 Jewish Blind & Disabled transforms the lives of Jewish adults, aged 18 upwards, who have a physical disability and / or vision impairment through independent living and support.
 This is provided through our specially adapted mobility apartments located in one of our 7 unique, supportive developments or within their own home, through our Independent Living Advisory Service.

 Demand for our unique offering has significantly increased since Covid and we expect this will continue for many years.
 As an independent charity that does not receive any government funding, it is only with the support of legacies and donations that we can continue to protect and support people that need us.

 Jewish Child’s Day (JCD) is the UK’s leading grant giving Jewish charity.
 We have been transforming the lives of over 1.5 million children in need, worldwide, for 75 years.

 We use grant funding to support organisations who help us to ensure that NO Jewish child should live in hardship, need, pain or suffering — anywhere.